KoushaChangizi/koushachangizi.github.io/index.md

 # Education

-University of California, San Diego	          Sep.
-2018 – Jun.
-2021 B.Sc.
-Computer Science, Cognitive Science Minor 	      La Jolla, CA GPA; 3.84
+University of California, San Diego
+  B.Sc.
+Computer Science, Cognitive Science Minor Class of 2021
+  GPA; 3.84
   Honors; Cum Laude

-* UCSD
-  * GPA:
-* De Anza College
+De Anza College
+  Associate Degree in Computer Science
+  Class of 2018

 I got my B.S. degree in Computer Science from University of California, San Diego in June 2021.
 I am currently a full-time researcher at the Salk Institute of Biological Science, doing research on sleep using Machine Learning techniques.
 Throughout my research, I have developed a better understanding of the impact of Computer Science and more specifically, Artificial Intelligence, on science and the future world.
 That is when I discovered my passion for this field and decided to continue my education by pursuing a PHD.